-It just wouldn't be fair to ask where are the women in open source and criticize open source usability without providing some kind of summary of how we can do something about it.
+It's one thing to ask <a href=/where-are-the-women" tabindex="1">where are the women in open source</a> and criticize open source usability, and another to provide some kind of summary of how we can do something about it.
 Humanized recently posted an interesting series of articles relating to exactly this topic.
 While John Gruber's critique is still relevant, it is refreshing to see this from the perspective of an organization who actually wants to work towards change: Ten Ways To Make More Humane Open Source Software.

 The classic example was the very first guys who did the artificial hearts.
 They built them so that they would fit in a man's chest.
 You know, a six-foot tall American man's chest.
 So they completely ignored women.
 So women couldn't get an artificial heart.
 Neither could other ethnic groups such as Asian-American or just Asians.

 I found it interesting to consider the most commonly supposed reasons for the lack of female participation.
 Let's take the fear of looking stupid and being flamed as one potentially significant barrier to participation.
 What if we spun this around and looked at it from the opposite perspective of male motivation.
 Does this mean that a key reason for male participation in open source is because they want to show off, 'be right', and abuse other people for being wrong?
-It doesn't take a huge stretch of the imagination to assume this.
+It's not hard to find a fair bit of evidence for this being the case.
 No wonder women are less than enthusiastic about jumping into OSS contribution.

 Perhaps a key goal for open source projects that aim to be successful would be to devise barriers to nullify the kinds of toxic gratification which obviously attract the wrong types of male ego.
 This reminds me of the presentation by the developers of Subversion: How Open Source Projects Survive Poisonous People.